 Because Your Family Will Always Freak Out

-For younger people, toughest part of traveling solo is the pushback from their parents.
+For younger people, the toughest part of traveling solo is the pushback from their parents.
 But face it, whether you’re a kid to someone or a father, your family is always going to freak out, so find a way to convince them.
 Because if you didn’t convince then now, you’re going to regret not doing so, later.

 Because You Will Wait Forever For Someone To Join You

-I know solo travelling isn’t people’s first choice.
+I know solo travelling isn’t the people’s first choice.
 I remember the first time I decided to travel on my own, I had no intention of doing it.
 I was desperately looking for a partner – calling, texting everyone I knew – hoping someone would tag along.
 But I had no luck.

-My first solo trip was not out of choice, and neither were many other following that.
+My first solo trip was not out of choice, and neither were many another following that.
 But I was firm about the idea of travelling, and I didn’t want others to hold my back.

-And now when people ask me about my travel life, and all those solo journeys, I laugh that I ever had that fear.
+And now when people ask me about my travel life and all those solo journeys, I laugh that I ever had that fear.
 It doesn’t matter if you’re shy, someone will probably start a conversation with you, especially if you’re going to be staying in dormitories and youth hostels.
 Once you get out there, you’ll see what I mean.
 It’s all about just taking that first step.

 And Because You Will Always Be Asked To Settle Down

 A common question I get from people back home is “what plans do I’ve for life” or “how about settling down.”
 Don’t I want a relationship and a family of my own?
-My question back to them is: Why is traveling and having a family are mutually exclusive in this digital age?
+My question back to them is: Why is travelling and having a family are mutually exclusive in this digital age?

 Of course, I’ve to make choices, find a sustainable lifestyle, look for permanent revenue sources, but that can be done while travelling — given I know how online industry works, and how one can one make money out of it.